tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 expect your comprehension to reach a solid level within the first few months.
 You have to make effort to make the content comprehensible.
 Look up words, rely on the imagery, choose material with simpler language.

-Slice of life anime is often recommended for beginners.
+Slice of life anime is the easiest genre to learn from in the beginning.
+If you need more specific recommendations,
+I have a list of anime ranked by difficulty [here](random-anime-ranked-easiest-to-hardest.html).

 The more *language-dense* your immersion content is, the better.
 You can listen to podcasts but keep in mind that they're more challenging for beginners.